vanderpatrick/The-Amazing-Quizaru/README.md

   ![image of the project URL link](/assets/images/result.png)

 ## How to fork :
-  - In the repository that you want to fork, go to the right upper corner
+  - In the repository that you want to fork, go to the right upper corner and click fork.
   ![image of location from fork](/assets/images/how_to_fork.png)
   - After "forking" wait while GitHub copies the repository into your profile.